Bonsai: Intentional and Personalized Social Media Feeds: Results

 Finally, for the six remaining participants, their initial feed did not meet their expectations, and they ultimately either stopped using it or created a new feed where they had more success.
 This was the case for P10, who prompted the system to suggest \textit{``new accounts that are followed by people [they] currently follow''} and asked for \textit{``more users local to [them]''}.
 However, the current system is not equipped with account suggestions based on existing accounts and lacks data on the location of accounts or posts.
-Due to these restrictions, P10 built a final feed centered around a niche topic of print media and zines and found this feed \textit{``more enjoyable.''} They explained that their first feed \textit{``felt overwhelming a bit, because everything seems totally new from a person that I didn't know''} and that in its current state they would use the system \textit{``if [they] want to look for something totally new [...] [that they] don't have as much of in [their] current account''}.
-Another example is P3, who tried recreating a feed similar to their `following' feed but noticed that \textit{``the content that I engage most with from this feed is coming from the accounts I already followed''}, which led them to prioritize continuing to use their 'following' feed instead of their \System{} feed.
+While the system still tried to suggest relevant content to the user, future iterations should more clearly communicate system constraints.
+Due to these restrictions, P10 built a final feed centered around a niche topic of print media and zines and found this feed \textit{``more enjoyable.''} They explained that their first feed \textit{``felt overwhelming a bit, because everything seems totally new from a person that I didn't know.''} Another example is P3, who tried recreating a feed similar to their `following' feed but noticed that \textit{``the content that I engage most with from this feed is coming from the accounts I already followed''}, which led them to prioritize continuing to use their 'following' feed instead of their \System{} feed.
 P3 explained that they felt the effort trade-off was not worth it with the time they had: \textit{``it's a hard trade-off, because time is both what I gain, but also what I would need to put in to make it better.''}